 • Saccharin (found in some sugar substitutes)

-9. Raw Sprouts
+9. Why You Should Avoid Raw Sprouts

 Raw sprouts can be contaminated with harmful bacteria such as Salmonella and E. coli, which can be dangerous during pregnancy.
 It’s best to avoid them unless they are thoroughly cooked.